 \section{Introduction}

-Point cloud data is a representation of 3D geometry which is applied in a wide range of fields, including autonomous driving, robotics, archaeology and architecture~\cite{Lu_Pointfilter_2021, Yew_2018}.
-Raw point clouds, typically captured by 3D sensors~\cite{Yew_2018}, consist of points that are unordered~\cite{Qi_2017, Hoppe_1992} and lack connectivity information among them~\cite{Guerrero_pcpnet_2018, Benshabat_Nesti_2019}.
-In addition, the captured point clouds are usually corrupted by noise due to limitations on the scanning devices' precision~\cite{Lu_DFP_2020, Yu_Robust_2019}, and also lack normal information.
+Point cloud data is a representation of 3D geometry which has been applied in a wide range of fields, including autonomous driving, robotics and augmented reality~\cite{Lu_Pointfilter_2021, Yew_2018}.
+Raw point clouds consist of unordered points that lack normal information, and are usually corrupted by noise due to limitations on the scanning devices' precision~\cite{Lu_DFP_2020, Guerrero_pcpnet_2018, Benshabat_Nesti_2019, Qi_2017, Hoppe_1992}.
 This makes it challenging to directly use raw point clouds for visual computing tasks such as surface reconstruction, shape smoothing and segmentation~\cite{Lu_Pointfilter_2021,Benshabat_Nesti_2019}.
-Estimating reliable normal information on the input point clouds has proven to be significant in achieving satisfactory results in such tasks~\cite{Yu_Robust_2019, Heyon_2019, lafarge_surface_2013, lu2017gpf, wang2021rethinking}.
+Estimating reliable normal information on the input point clouds has proven to be significant in achieving satisfactory results in such tasks.

-Conventional principal component analysis (PCA) or Voronoi-based normal estimation methods for point clouds~\cite{Hoppe_1992, Amenta_1998, Alliez_2007, Dey_2005} have limited accuracy in estimating normals at sharp features and are sensitive to noise.
-In recent years, learning-based methods have been proposed to improve performance in this area~\cite{Boulch_Hough_2016, Guerrero_pcpnet_2018, Benshabat_Nesti_2019, Wang_NINormal_2020, Heyon_2019, Lu_DFP_2020}.
-Such methods typically learn geometrical features based on local structures, and involve complicated pre-processing tasks in the testing phase~\cite{Benshabat_Nesti_2019, Lu_DFP_2020}.
-Learning-based networks such as~\cite{Boulch_Hough_2016, Guerrero_pcpnet_2018, Wang_NINormal_2020} are examples of networks that perform poorly in the presence of noise and in predicting normals at sharp features (e.g., edges).
-The method proposed by~\cite{Lu_DFP_2020} shows more robust performance in the presence of noise yet consists of a two-step testing phase that requires a large amount of time to produce normal estimation results.
+Conventional point cloud normal estimation methods based on principal component analysis (PCA)~\cite{Hoppe_1992} have limited accuracy in estimating normals at sharp features and are sensitive to noise.
+In recent years, with the development of deep learning for point clouds, learning-based normal estimation methods have been proposed to improve performance in this area, but there are still limitations among them.
+For example, the methods proposed in~\cite{Boulch_Hough_2016, Guerrero_pcpnet_2018, Wang_NINormal_2020} do not perform well in the presence of noise and in predicting normals at sharp features.
+The work presented in~\cite{Lu_DFP_2020} shows more robust performance on noisy inputs yet consists of a two-step testing phase that requires a long time to produce results.
 Nesti-Net~\cite{Benshabat_Nesti_2019}, while being a promising candidate, has a large network size and lengthy inference time.